About the Inclusion, Diversity, Equity, and Access (IDEA) Council

 IDEA Council Key Projects

 A series of Community Conversations focusing broadly on under-representation of particular population groups in the arts sector, with special arts-related topics selected for each conversation.
 These conversations are open to the public, and are scheduled every other month on the third Thursday at 7:00pm.
-The next conversation will highlight arts education and access to the arts at all educational levels, and will take place on Thursday, August 19 from 7:00 - 8:30pm at Mount Clemens High School, and feature a panel discussion including students and educators, as well as small group discussions.
-PLEASE NOTE: Facemasks will be required at this in-person program.
+The next conversation will discuss how art creates conversations, and will take place on Thursday, February 3 from 7:00 - 8:30pm via Zoom.
+Register here.

 IDEA Council Roles & Responsibilities